Online Business is the Gold Rush of the 21st Century

 The California Gold Rush of the 1850’s was a time of opportunity for the common man like no other in the united States.

-Average citizens would rush to California by the tens of thousands with their families and possessions in tow in the hopes of striking gold, getting rich overnight, and upgrading to the good life.
+Average citizens would rush to California by the tens of thousands with their families and possessions in tow in the hopes of striking gold,

 Back in those days if you were just an Average Joe, it was extremely hard to build wealth if you didn’t already have a lot of money to begin with.